rkadey/Sales-Analysis/README.md

 1. The best Sales Month and the amount of money earned in that month
 2. What City has the highest number of Sales?
 3. What time should we display advertisements to maximize the likelihood of customers buying product?
+4. What products are most often sold together?